Greg (cartoonist): Biography

 In 1975 he became literary director for the French publisher Dargaud and launched Achille Talon magazine.
 Having moved to Paris, he became a French citizen, and officially took a new name, Michel Greg.
 In the late 1970s he moved to the U.S. as a representative for Dargaud, working on several television projects and promoting European comics.
 He returned to France in the mid-1980s where he continued scripting comics and also wrote novels for the Hardy et Lesage collection of Fleuve Noir.

 As "Greg", Regnier was one of the most prolific creators of Franco-Belgian comics, working in all genres and collaborating with many other European artists and scriptwriters.
-Well known for working with artist Hermann, Greg also worked with André Franquin, Eddy Paape (Luc Orient), Dany, Albert Uderzo and René Goscinny, and many others.
+Well known for working with artist Hermann, Greg also worked with André Franquin, Eddy Paape (the science fiction series Luc Orient), Dany, Albert Uderzo and René Goscinny, and many others.
 It is estimated that he contributed as a writer and an artist to some 250 comic albums.

 Hergé asked him to remake two of The Adventures of Tintin – The Seven Crystal Balls and Prisoners of the Sun – into a script for one long animated movie, Tintin and the Temple of the Sun.
 He also wrote the script for Tintin and the Lake of Sharks.
 Greg was asked to write two stories for the Tintin comics as well, including Le Thermozéro, but in the end Hergé, wanting to keep all creative control, did not use them.

 Michel Regnier died in 1999 in Paris, France.